OpenVINO™ Security Add-on#

 uuid=$(uuidgen)

-The Intermediate Representation files for the face-detection-retail-0004 model are encrypted as face_detection_model.dat and a master license is generated as face_detection_model.masterlic
+The Intermediate Representation files for the model are encrypted as <name-of-the-model>.dat and a master license is generated as <name-of-the-model>.masterlic

 Step 5: Create a Runtime Reference TCB#